-Fortunately, British Playwright Sir David Hare, is no stranger to pondering these mind bending questions.
-During his illustrious career he’s written over 30 plays often examining the machinations of British politics and institutions, and its these plays that have seen him named, “the premier political dramatist writing in English” by The Washington Post.
+Fortunately, British playwright Sir David Hare, is no stranger to pondering these mind bending questions.
+During his illustrious career he has written over 30 plays often examining the machinations of British politics and institutions, and its these plays that have seen him named, “the premier political dramatist writing in English” by The Washington Post.

 So how has writing shaped Sir David Hare’s vision for where society is headed?
 And how might creativity unlock a way to adapt to what the future holds?
 Join Sir David Hare for an evening of conversation with theatre producer Jo Dyer about his remarkable career as a playwright, and his creative plans for the future.

-Leighton Hall is located inside the John Niland Scientia Building at UNSW Sydney's Kensington campus (highlighted red on this map).
+Leighton Hall is located inside the John Niland Scientia Building at UNSW Sydney's Kensington campus.
 Please note this is a live event only, and will not be available via livestream.

 Leighton Hall has a hearing loop.
 Patrons wishing to utilise this need to simply switch their hearing aid to the T (Telecoil) setting to pick up on the wireless signal.
 Additionally, there is a Hearing Aid Loop Roger™ MyLink System.
 A Roger inductive neckloop receiver is required for any hearing aid or cochlear implant with a T-coil – these are available from the venue staff.

 Auslan & Captioning